krisanvalerie/krisanvalerie.github.io/README.md

-# Krisan Valerie Sangari
-Graduated with a Bachelor of Science with Honours in Forestry, devoted to scaling social interventions for orphanage communities.
+_Graduated with a Bachelor of Science with Honours in Forestry, experienced in community engagement and partnerships, devoted to scaling social interventions for orphanage communities._

 ## Interests
 Social Innovation, Human Service, and Natural Resource Management